 Oxford is built on grand history and energised by a thriving student population.
 Here are all the best things to do in Oxford, including the must-see attractions plus a few local experiences from my student days.

-When I first arrived as a student, the unmistakable charm of Oxford hit me the moment I wandered with uncertainty down cobbled streets and into grand buildings packed with history.
-Four years later – then another 7 living in the area – Oxford has left its mark.
+When I first arrived as a student, the unmistakable charm of Oxford hit me the moment I wandered down the cobbled streets packed with history.

 Experience the majesty and grand architecture of some of the most illustrious colleges in the country.
 Uncover student life within medieval libraries and traditional pubs.
 Revel in world-class art or get active with country Cotswolds hikes just a stone’s throw from the centre of town.